 What is a Sleep Study?

-A sleep study means that you actually stay overnight at HonorHealth's Sleep Disorders Center for evaluation of what may be causing sleep disruption.
+A sleep study means that you actually stay overnight at HonorHealth's Sleep Health Center for evaluation of what may be causing sleep disruption.

 Trained technicians monitor variables such as brain waves, breathing patterns, eye movement, blood oxygen levels and other factors.
 A sleep medicine specialist interprets them and routes the findings to your referring physician.